Teacher strikes in the United States: Legality

 The legality of teacher strikes vary from state to state.
 Collective bargaining by public sector employees and therefore teachers is explicitly illegal in Georgia, North Carolina, South Carolina, Texas, and Virginia.
 12 states have explicitly stated that teacher strikes are legal.
 These states are Alaska, California, Colorado, Hawaii, Illinois, Louisiana, Minnesota, Montana, Ohio, Oregon, Pennsylvania, and Vermont.
 South Carolina, Utah, and Wyoming have no explicit statutes or case law on the subject.

 In states that explicitly ban strikes, teachers have employed alternative tactics, such as walkouts and sick-outs where the majority of teachers call in sick on the same day.

 2018-2019 Education Workers' Strike Movement (Red for Ed)

 In February 2018, the US saw an education protest and strike movement, which began in West Virginia.
 Statewide, Oklahoma, Colorado, and Arizona followed suit.
 Demands varied from state to state but included funding sources for education, pension issues, increased pay.

 Strikes by State

 Colorado

 Despite being explicitly allowed, Colorado had no teacher's strikes between 1994 and 2018.
 Pueblo Education Association went on strike May 2, 2018 asking for a 2% raise and $30 per a month for health insurance.
 The Denver Classroom Teachers Association, the largest teachers union in the state, went on strike in February 2019 over low pay, and issues around an unpredictable and unjust compensation model.
+Sheridan Education Association went on strike April 1, 2026 after working without a contract since August 2025.
+The union also sought to recognize classified staff as part of their bargaining unit.